-Cooling of process fluids, reaction vessels, turbine exhaust steam, and other applications is a critical operation at thousands of industrial facilities around the globe, such as general manufacturing plants or mining and minerals plants.
+The cooling of process fluids, reaction vessels, turbine exhaust steam, and other applications is a critical operation at many industrial facilities.
 Cooling systems require protection from corrosion, scaling, and microbiological fouling to maximize performance, preserve equipment life and reliability, and most importantly, help ensure employee safety.
+In this chapter, we examine fundamental cooling system design and heat transfer basics.

 The three major cooling system designs are once-through, open recirculating (cooling tower-based), and closed.
 The first two typically serve as primary cooling for the largest heat exchangers, with closed loops for auxiliary plant systems.
 The fundamentals of each are outlined below.